tonirex/sg-aks-workshop/post-provisioning/README.md

 So what do we do?
 We highly encourage organizations to only capture the data that they need to help reduce costs as well as optimize around analytics that need to be done.
 The less data that needs to be processed, the less compute that is needed, which means less cost.
 So, do you really need the audit logs?

 Ok, you get it, or you don't buy into selectively capturing data.
-Your organization needs to capture all of the data because you don't know what you don't know.
+Your organization needs to capture all the data because you don't know what you don't know.

 ### Capturing & Storing AKS Audit Logs